-Workers and their representatives have fought against machine guarding measures that involve awareness means such as yellow tape, signs warning to "stay away", or painted lines as methods of protecting workers from harm.
-Workers and their representatives believe the only way to adequately protect workers is to prevent access to moving parts, thereby eliminating or reducing the risk of injury.
+Recently, the Ministry of Labour (MOL) drafted internal guideline notes to assist their inspectors in the interpretation of these machine-guarding regulations.
+These guidelines currently under review, propose among other things, use of "awareness means" such as yellow tape, signs saying, "stay away", or a painted line on the floor as viable methods of protecting workers from harm.
+Workers and their representatives believe the only way to adequately protect workers is to prevent access to moving parts, thereby eliminating or reducing risk of injury.